aaronroyer/qunited-rails/README.md

 ## Dependencies

-Right now only Rhino is set up to run tests.
-This means you'll need to have Java (version 1.1 minimum) in your path to use qunited-rails.
+Tests are run with PhantomJS if available, otherwise Rhino (Java) is used.
+This means you'll either need to have PhantomJS or Java (version 1.1 minimum) in your path to use qunited-rails.

 ## License